lubusIN/blablablocks-slider-block/README.md

 - PHP 7.4+

 ## Installation
+### Automatic
+1. Go to Plugins → Add New in your WordPress dashboard.
+2. Search for Blablablocks Slider Block.
+3. Click Install Now and then Activate.

+### Manual
-1. [Download](https://github.com/lubusIN/blablablocks-slider-block/archive/refs/tags/v1.1.1.zip) latest release from GitHub
+1. [Download](https://github.com/lubusIN/blablablocks-slider-block/releases) latest release from GitHub
-2. Visit `Plugins > Add New`
+2. Visit `Plugins → Add New`
 3. Upload `blablablocks-slider-block.zip` file
-4. Activate `BlaBlaBlocks Slider Block` from plugins page
+4. Activate `BlaBlaBlocks Slider Block` from the plugins page

 ## Development